 Seasonal activities in Cedar Hill State Park

-One of the highest points in the Park is accessible via a 1.5-mile, hiking-only loop trail.
-There is a parking area at the trailhead and a primitive campsite near the Overlook.
-There are some significant ups and downs as well as some overgrown sections, so this trail is moderately difficult.
-Hikers probably need hiking boots and some experience.
-The terrain is very diverse and the Overlook offers an excellent view of the Lake and the surroundings.
+One of the highest points in the park is accessible via a 1.5-mile, hiking-only loop trail.
+There is a parking area at the trailhead, making it easy to park the Sprinter nearby while you hike.
+There is also a primitive campsite near the overlook.
+There are some significant ups and downs, as well as some overgrown sections, so this trail is moderately difficult, meaning hikers should come prepared with hiking boots and some experience.
+The terrain is very diverse, and the overlook offers an excellent view of the lake and surroundings.
 Ranger-guided hikes are available as well.
 Nearby facilities include showers, restrooms, and a compost toilet.
-For the curious, “Talala” is Cherokee for “woodpecker.”
+For the curious, the word Talala is a Cherokee word meaning woodpecker, which you may likely see on your way to the overlook.

 DORBA Loop Trails

 Mountain bikers and hikers alike share this mixed-use trail.
 However, the Dallas Off-Road Bike Association designed these trails, so they are primarily for bikers.
-Many people consider the DORBA trails to be the best mountain bike trails in the state.
+Many people consider the DORBA trails to be the best mountain bike trails in the state, so don't hesitate to pack your mountain bikes in the Airstream.
 Always remember that bikers travel clockwise and hikers travel counter-clockwise.
 That arrangement significantly reduces the number of accidents, because the trails are very windy.
-There is little cover, so during the summer the trail gets rather hot.
-The short loop covers 2.5 miles, the middle loop is seven miles, and the outer loop is ten miles.
+There is little cover, so during the summer, the trail gets rather hot.
+The short loop covers 2.5 miles, the middle loop is seven miles, and the outer loop is 10 miles.
 There is a parking, picnic, and play area at the head of the short loop trail.

-Perhaps the best fishing pond in the Park for kids is also a very relaxing place for grown-ups.
+Perhaps the best fishing pond in the park for kids is also a very relaxing place for grown-ups.
 The pond is well-stocked with small bass, catfish, and of course, perch.
 There are also swimming fish and turtles for your viewing pleasure.
-There is no parking directly adjacent to Perch Pond, but the aforementioned DORBA lot is only a short walk away on a paved road.
+There is no parking directly adjacent to Perch Pond, but the aforementioned DORBA parking lot is only a short walk away along a paved road.
+A restroom and day-use area are also located near the pond.

-Eleven strings of twelve panels produce thirty kilowatts of power and eliminate the CO2 equivalent of 3,500 gallons of gasoline.
+When you park the motorhome at Cedar Hill State Park, you may notice something unique.
+Eleven strings of twelve solar panels produce thirty kilowatts of power and eliminate the CO2 equivalent of 3,500 gallons of gasoline.
 The panels are slightly elevated, so visitors get a good view of them.
-Altogether, twenty-five Texas state parks have solar panels, and the Cedar Hill array is one of the largest ones.
+Altogether, twenty-five Texas state parks have solar panels, and the Cedar Hill array is one of the largest parks with the alternative energy source.
 Someday soon, the Parks and Wildlife Department hopes to rely mostly on solar power, as it helps keep the parks pristine for all visitors.

 Plum Valley Trail

-Hikers may begin this one-mile trail at the Duck Pond primitive camping area or the developed Coyote Crossing camp area.
-The trail ends at the Plum Valley Overlook.
-This point offers a very nice view of the valley but not a great view of the lake.
+Those looking to extend their trek through the park can check out the moderately challenging Plum Valley Trail.
+Hikers may begin this one-mile route at the Duck Pond Primitive Camping Area or the developed Coyote Crossing RV Camping Area.
+The trail can also be accessed by both Duck Pond Trail and Talala Trail.
+The path ends at the Plum Valley Overlook, which offers a very nice view of the valley, but not a great view of the lake.

 Duck Pond Trail

-The shortest trail in the Park (0.68 miles) is a loop that runs from a parking area to the Duck Pond and back.
+The shortest trail in the park, at just 0.68-miles long, is a loop that runs from a parking area to the Duck Pond and back.
 The trail is quite wide and there are small bridges that carry hikers over the rough parts.
-Duck Pond is on the edge of the Park, so if your kids stay quiet (and that’s a big “if”), you might see deer and other wildlife come to the pond for a drink.
+Duck Pond is on the edge of the park, so if your kids stay quiet (and that’s a big “if”), you might see deer and other wildlife come to the pond for a drink.
 There is also a primitive camping area near Duck Pond Trail.